fdilke/bewl/bewl2/done-todo.md

 - is an image of an injective also injective?
 It is for sets, trivially.
 Fails in action category?
 - Verify theorem that the inj hull of a subdirectly irreducible is again such.
 Finitely many of these?
 - Is there always a generator?
 And therefore a cogenerator..?
+- can we construct the injective hull of a module? is this guaranteed to exist?
+Say even in FinSet?
+  Yes by this paper: https://www.ias.ac.in/article/fulltext/pmsc/109/04/0345-0351

 # TOO GNARLY (for now)
 - default RESULT type of Unit for situations like withAction[Int, Unit] ?